Eddy-Yeung/Eddy-Yeung.github.io/_pages/research.md

         How do people around the world define democracy?
 Answering this question is critical as countries face democratic backsliding and authoritarian governments promote alternative notions of democracy.
 Indeed, some scholars argue that people from different backgrounds understand democracy differently.
 In contrast, we discover strikingly consistent views on what constitutes a “democratic” country from conjoint survey experiments conducted in the United States, Italy, Egypt, India, Thailand, and Japan.
 Across countries (<em>N</em> = 6,150) and diverse subgroups within countries, people similarly emphasize free and fair elections and civil liberties as key determinants of democracy.
 Countries that produce desirable social and economic outcomes are also considered more democratic, but these and other factors exert a smaller and less consistent effect than elections and civil liberties.

         </details>
 -   [Wang, Hsu Yumin](https://hsuyuminwang.com), and **Eddy S. F. Yeung**.
-Forthcoming. "[Mimicking Democracy: The Legitimizing Role of Redistributionist Propaganda in Autocracies](https://drive.google.com/file/d/1xd0TWoP0nx8A2JCQEZpWfec-Syu1nwMs/view?usp=sharing)." *The Journal of Politics*.
+Forthcoming. "[Mimicking Democracy: The Legitimizing Role of Redistributionist Propaganda in Autocracies](https://drive.google.com/file/d/1xd0TWoP0nx8A2JCQEZpWfec-Syu1nwMs/view?usp=sharing)." *The Journal of Politics*. [[replication material](https://doi.org/10.7910/DVN/R6WRTG)]
     -   Keywords: propaganda, redistribution, autocracy, democratic legitimacy, public opinion
     -   <details>